opentable/webflux-large-response-spring/README.md

 The number of bytes of the response that are necessary to trigger the cutoff *decreases* as you go down this list.

-In other words, when running in our Mesos cluster, we are able to consistently reproduce the issue when requesting a response of 78200 bytes or more.
+In other words, when running in our Mesos cluster, we are able to consistently reproduce the issue when requesting a response of 78200 characters or more.
 But when running in Heroku it requires up to 10x the number of bytes (as our Mesos cluster), and when running locally (in local Docker or in IDE) it can require up to 100x the number of bytes to trigger the issue.

 Something about our Mesos cluster or our organizational network lowers the threshold significantly, but it is still possible to